Jsingh08/Capstone2025-WAP_GUI/README.md

 ```

 #### Step 3: Modify the generated `WAP_GUI.spec`
-You can open it using TextEdit
+You can open it using TextEdit and then replace:
-Replace:
 ```python
 exe = EXE(...)
 ```